 Analysis.
 Under alternative 3, hunting would be managed in the entire Preserve through a science-based adaptive management process.
 The impacts of this alternative would be very similar to those of alternative 1.
+However, the NPS would have the flexibility of potentially changing hunting regulations (i.e., area closures, season dates, etc.) if a specific public health and safety concern arises.

 Therefore, a negligible, but long-term, adverse impact to public health and safety would result throughout the Preserve from the selection of alternative 3.
-Generally, based on the data presented in chapter 3 and discussed above in the analysis for alternative 1, public health and safety would be unaffected by implementation of this alternative.